Josie MacAvin: Career

-MacAvin began in showbusiness as a ballerina, performing with the Irish Ballet Club at the Gate Theatre in 1943.
+MacAvin taught physical education as a young woman.
+She began in show business as a ballerina, performing with the Irish Ballet Club at the Gate Theatre in 1943.
 In the 1950s she was stage director and company manager of the Dublin Players, who toured the U.S. with plays by Sean O'Casey, George Bernard Shaw and Lennox Robinson.

 MacAvin's film work spanned six decades, beginning her film career as set decorator with Shake Hands with the Devil (1959), filmed in Dublin and at Ardmore Studios, Bray.
+She won an Oscar for Best Art Direction for Out of Africa (1985), and was nominated for her work on Tom Jones (1963) and The Spy Who Came in from the Cold (1965).